freedomofpress/securedrop-docs/docs/admin/installation/installation_overview.rst

 The admin will be using a *SecureDrop Workstation* configured to connect to the *Application Server* and the *Monitor Server* using Tor and SSH.
 The tasks performed by the admin will require the following set of credentials and passphrases:

--  A passphrase for the full disk encryption of the *SecureDrop Workstation* they use.
+-  The Qubes full disk encryption (FDE) password of the Primary SecureDrop Workstation, required to unlock system storage on boot.
+- The Qubes system user password for the Primary SecureDrop Workstation, required to log in.
 -  Additional credentials, which we recommend adding to Tails' KeePassXC password manager during the installation: